isabella232/cloudbuild-demo/README.md

 # cloudbuild-demo

-a project to demonstrate ci-cd with cloud build and helm deploys on GKE
+a project to demonstrate ci-cd with cloud build and deploys on GKE

 application from https://github.com/paulbouwer/hello-kubernetes/